Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Oklahoma has combined with its opponents to score more than 67.5 points in five of seven games this season.
+- Oklahoma has combined with its opponents to put up more than 67.5 points in five of seven games this season.

-- Kansas has combined with its opponents to score more than 67.5 points in two games this season.
+- Kansas and its opponents have combined to score more than 67.5 points in two games this season.

-- Saturday's over/under is 8.1 points higher than the combined 59.4 PPG average of the two teams.

-- This contest's total is 0.7 points under the 68.2 these two squads combine to give up per game in 2021.
+- The 68.2 points per game these two squads have allowed to opponents this season are 0.7 more than the 67.5 over/under in this contest.

-- The Sooners and their opponents score an average of 62.3 points per game, 5.2 fewer than Saturday's total.
+- Sooners games have an average total of 62.3 points this season, 5.2 fewer than Saturday's over/under.

-- The 56.8 PPG average total in Jayhawks games this season is 10.7 points fewer than this game's over/under.

 Oklahoma Stats and Trends